 - Detailed information for interested applicants is located at www.jtcc.edu/nursing.

-- Students must be able to fulfill all essential functions as outlined in the program materials located on the web site.
+- Students must be able to fulfill all essential functional abilities as outlined in the program materials located in the Nursing Student Handbook.

 - All applicants must take a nursing pre-entrance test.
 Specific details regarding acceptable entrance tests are located on the program website.
 Test results must be no older than 3 years at the time of application.
 Students must submit a copy of test results with application.